Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords

+In the next proposition, we show the aforementioned relationship between the BDVP and quantum list decoding.

-\begin{proposition} If there exists a quantum algorithm that solves the BDVP with probability at least $2/3$, then there exist quantum list decoders for the generalized Reed-Solomon codes with arbitrary bias and confidence $2/3$. \end{proposition}
+\begin{proposition} If there exists a quantum algorithm that solves the BDVP with probability at least $2/3$, then, for any positive bias $\varepsilon$, there exists a quantum list decoder for the family of generalized Reed-Solomon codes with bias $\varepsilon$ and confidence $2/3$. \end{proposition}

-\begin{proof} The following argument is owing to \cite{BN00}.
-We want to construct an efficient quantum reduction to the BDVP from the QLDP for the $(M,n,M-n+1)_q$ generalized Reed-Solomon code.
-This proves the proposition.
+\begin{proof} A basic idea of using {\em Lagrange's interpolation formulas} in the following argument comes from Bleichenbacher and Nguyen \cite{BN00}.
+To prove the proposition, it suffices to construct a quantum ``reduction'' to the BDVP from the $\varepsilon$-QLDP for the generalized Reed-Solomon code $\mathrm{GRS}^{(M,n,q)}$, where $\varepsilon$ is any positive bias.
+Let us assume that the BDVP with a hidden weight vector is quantumly solvable with success probability at least $2/3$.
+We start with an arbitrary input instance given to the $\varepsilon$-QLDP for $\mathrm{GRS}^{(M,n,q)}$.